content-manager-sdk/Community/Samples/WebDrawer/GroupResultsByOwner/ReadMe.md

 # Group Search Results by Owner

 ## Overview
-While there is no built-in way to group search results by Location these two samples demonstrate how to achieve this in WebDrawer.
+While there is no built-in way to group search results by owner Location these two samples demonstrate how to achieve this in WebDrawer.

 ## Installing the samples